DiGa66/terraform-provider-croccloud/website/docs/r/ami_from_instance.md

 layout: "aws"
 page_title: "aws_ami_from_instance"
 description: |-
-  Creates an Amazon Machine Image (AMI) from an EBS-backed EC2 instance
+  Creates an Amazon Machine Image (AMI) from an EBS-backed EC2 instance.
 ---

 # Resource: aws_ami_from_instance

-Resource allows the creation of image from existing EBS-backed EC2 instance.
+Creates an image from an existing EBS-backed EC2 instance.

 The created image will refer to implicitly-created snapshots of the instance's EBS volumes and mimick its assigned block device configuration at the time